 The $10,000 won't face any taxes until you withdraw it in retirement — when you're likely to have a much smaller income and be taxed at a much lower rate than during your working years.

-Look at side income sources
+5. Look for multiple income sources

 If you have specialized knowledge in a certain industry, look at ways to monetize it.
 People and businesses will pay handsomely if you can solve their problems.